Higher associativity of Moore spectra: Proof of the

-\end{defn} \begin{defn} For an $\A_{\infty}$-algebra $H$, the bar complex of $H$ is the topological space
+\end{defn} \begin{defn} For an $\A_{\infty}$-algebra $\H$, the bar complex of $\H$ is the topological space

-\end{defn} \begin{rem}[Abuse of the notation $B(M,H,N)$] We intentionally used the same notation for the two sided bar-complex $B(M,H,N)$, when $H$ is a strictly associative monoid and when $H$ is a $\A_{\infty}$-algebra.
-This is because a strictly associative monoid in $\Top$ is automatically an $\A_{\infty}$-algebra and the two different bar constructions yield the same space up to homotopy. \end{rem} These were originally constructed by Stasheff \cite{Sta}.
-Stasheff's bar construction for $\A_{\infty}$-algebras are explained in details in \cite{VKT}.
+\end{defn} \begin{rmk}We intentionally used the same notation for the two sided bar-complex $\mr{B(M,H,N)}$, when $\H$ is a strictly associative monoid and when $\H$ is a $\A_{\infty}$-algebra.
+This is because a strictly associative monoid in $\Top$ is automatically an $\A_{\infty}$-algebra and the two different bar constructions yield the same space up to homotopy. \end{rmk} For an $\A_n$-algebra $\H$ where $n< \infty$, one can only construct a truncated version of the bar complex, called the $n$-truncated bar complex, simply by replacing $\Delta_{\infty}$ by $\Delta_{\leq n}$, the full subcategory of $\Delta_{\infty}$ with objects $[k]$ for $0 \leq k \leq n$, in the discussion above.